bouwe77/temba/readme.md

 ## Not supported (yet?)

 Temba does not have any model validation, so you can store your resources in any format you like.

-So for example, creating the following two (very different) articles just works:
+So creating the following two (very different) movies is perfectly fine:

 ```
-POST /articles
+POST /movies
 {
-    "title": "This is an article",
-    "text": "Lorem ipsum dolor..."
+    "title": "O Brother, Where Art Thou?",
+    "description": "In the deep south during the 1930s, three escaped convicts search for hidden treasure while a relentless lawman pursues them."
 }

-POST /articles
+POST /movies
 {
     "foo": "bar",
     "baz": "boo"
 }
 ```

+Partial updates using `PATCH`, or other HTTP methods are not (yet?) supported.

 Temba offers no ways for authentication or authorization (yet?), so if someone knows how to reach the API, they can read and mutate all your data, unless you restrict this in another way.